 European Working Conditions Survey 2015

 Eurofound’s European Working Conditions Survey (EWCS) paints a wide-ranging picture of Europe at work across countries, occupations, sectors and age groups.
-This series consists of findings from the 2015 EWCS.
-The survey was first carried out in 1991.
+This series consists of findings from the EWCS 2015, the sixth edition of the survey.
+The survey was first carried out in 1990.